1978–79 NFL playoffs: AFC: Pittsburgh Steelers 33, Denver Broncos 10

 The Steelers dominated the Broncos by gaining 425 yards of total offense, and dominated Denver starting quarterback Craig Morton so effectively that his team gained just 49 yards on their first five possessions before he was replaced by Norris Weese in the second quarter, who ended up getting sacked 5 times.

 After Denver scored first on a field goal, Pittsburgh responded by driving 66 yards in 8 plays to score on running back Franco Harris' 1-yard touchdown run, giving the team a 6-3 lead after Roy Gerela missed the extra point.
 Then on the Steelers' next drive, Harris ran 18 yards to the end zone for his second touchdown.
 In the second quarter, the Steelers increased their lead to 16-3 with Gerela's 24-yard field goal.
 However, linebacker Tom Jackson later recovered a fumble from Pittsburgh quarterback Terry Bradshaw on the Steelers 49-yard line, where the Broncos went on to score on Dave Preston's 3-yard touchdown run that made the score 16-10.
 The Steelers responded with Gerela's second field goal of the day to take a 19-10 lead going into halftime.

 In the third quarter, Denver mounted their most promising drive of the day, advancing the ball 73 yards.
 But it ended with no points when Joe Greene blocked Jim Turner's 29-yard field goal attempt.
 In the fourth quarter, Bradshaw threw two touchdowns, the first a 45-yarder to wide receiver John Stallworth.
 Then Dennis Winston recovered a fumble from Denver's Rick Upchurch on the ensuing kickoff, setting up Bradshaw's 38-yard touchdown pass. to wide receiver Lynn Swann.

 Bradshaw completed 16 of 29 passes for 272 yards and 2 touchdowns, Stallworth had 10 receptions for 156 yards and a touchdown, and Harris rushed for 105 yards and 2 touchdowns.

-This was the second postseason meeting between the Broncos and Steelers, which Denver won last year's meeting.
+This was the second postseason meeting between the Broncos and Steelers.
+Denver won the first meeting last year.